sgtlaggy/spt-quest-tweaks/README.md

 ## Only Require Level to start Lightkeeper

 This option will remove all the prerequisite quests to start `Network Provider - Part 1` and will only require a specific level.
 A value of `0` will disable this feature and leave the prerequisites in place.

-## Gunsmith Challenge

-Inspired by [SheefGG](https://www.twitch.tv/SheefGG)'s hardcore gunsmith challenge.

-This adds an Elimination objective for each weapon in the Gunsmith questline.
-These requirements are rather relaxed and don't *exactly* match the builds.
-As a result, ammo weight and stat differences from mods like [Realism](https://hub.sp-tarkov.com/files/file/606-spt-realism-mod/) shouldn't affect viability.
-More specifically, it only checks for the correct weapon and any explicitly requested mods.
-It will not check for presence or absence of a magazine (unless explicitly required) or whether the weapon is folded.

-The number and type of target can be changed in the config.
-Set number to 0 to disable.
-Valid target types are `any`, `pmc`, `usec`, `bear`, `scav`, `raider`, `rogue`, `cultist`, and `boss`.